 Instructions

-Peel the carrots with a vegetable peeler and chop them into small chunks on a cutting board with a sharp knife.
+Peel the carrots with a vegetable peeler and chop them into small bite-size chunks on a cutting board with a sharp knife.

 Tip: cut them diagonally for prettier chunks.